rtCamp/docs.rtcamp.com/easyengine/dev/codes/index.md

 ## EasyEngine Directory structure

-This page contains documentation for developers contibuting EasyEngine.
-It outlines the directory structure of the EasyEngine source.
+This page outlines the directory structure of the EasyEngine source.
+This page does not contain Documentation for whole directories but enlists important that should be considered.

 **config/** - files for main application configuration and directory with configuration files for plugins